-The evolution of the inclination is shown in Figure 9-10 in the Ganymede equatorial of date.
+The evolution of the inclination is shown in Figure 9-8 in the Ganymede equatorial of date.

 Because the eccentricity does not build up like for the GEO, the evolution stays purely periodic with the same amplitude.
-The mean inclination is 100.8 deg.
-The beta angle drift is slow: 0.07 deg/day.
+The mean inclination is 88.5 deg.
+It was chosen as high as possible in the range of possible values such that the drift rate of the beta angle is minimized: this maximizes the time to eclipse in case of mission extension.
 It has to be underlined that reaching a Sun-synchronous orbit is out of reach because the required inclination is 94.5 deg.
-The evolution of the beta angle is given in Figure 9-11: from 62 deg to 71 deg in 130 days.

-Figure 9-10: Evolution of the inclination during the GCO
+Figure 9-8: Evolution of the inclination during the GCO